All Episodes

 Many of them are involved this way for the first time ever in their lives, just as our caller said she was from Martinez, California.

-They just show up whenever there's an important reason to, be it Harry Reed's rally in searchlight or Obamacare Day on Sunday in Washington.
+They just show up whenever there's an important reason to, be it Harry Reid's rally in Searchlight or Obamacare Day on Sunday in Washington.

-They're going to have multiple uh uh Tea Party events on April 15th in Atlanta, Tampa, all over the all over the country, and they're us.
+They're going to have multiple Tea Party events on April 15th in Atlanta, Tampa, all over the country.

 They are us.

-Now, as to young people and not knowing anything, that's I know it's worse than it's ever been in terms of uh public education and it's by design.
+Now, as to young people and not knowing anything, that's, I know it's worse than it's ever been in terms of public education, and it's by design.

 But they haven't won that battle.